olivier5741/strtab/README.md

-Package **strtab** provide useful manipulation on a table of string with optional headers for rows and colum.
+Library to manipulate a table of string with optional row and/or column header :

+- append from `[]string...` or `maps[string]map[string]string`
+- set row or column header
+- transpose
+- render with or without the headers
+- string sort according to row header (can transpose to sort on both headers)

-Use-case : before marhsalling to csv
+Useful before marshalling to csv